evanwatson98/portfolio/Database/Information Representation Final Project/README.md

 WHERE Faculty.facultyID = Scheduled.facultyID AND
 	Scheduled.courseID = 'BUS-E');

 ### 5b) Produce a chronological list of all courses taken by a *specified student*.
 Show grades earned.
-Include overall hours taken and GPA at the end.
-(10 points):
+Include overall hours taken and GPA at the end.:

 SELECT DISTINCT c.courseID, c.course_num, g.grade, c.credit_hours, g.GPA AS GPA